ptnghia-j/Assignment2/README.md

 Create Question objects based on these inputted data

-### 2. Threads kick off
+**2. Threads kick off**
 - Each solver will work in their own threads, called by their `solve()` method
-- Whoever finishes first will lock the mutex, print, then unlock
+- Whatever thread finishes first will lock the mutex, print, then unlock